 Q7 Thank you for estimating the percentage of the general American public in 2018 that agreed with the previous four statements!
 We would like you to briefly review the actual results of the survey below and then answer a few more related questions.

 Q8 83% of the American Public agrees that the US government needs to implement Universal Health Care because basic population needs are not being met.
-64% of the American Public agrees that regular exercise is necessary for Americans.
-89% of the American Public agrees that trans athletes should only be allowed to play on sports teams that match their birth gender 78% of the American Public agree that Americans should be able to use AI for job applications
+80% of the American Public agrees that Capital Punishment (the Death Penalty) is necessary in the US.

+78% of the American Public agree that Americans should be able to use AI for job applications

 Q9 Please answer the following questions by selecting the choice that best reflects your level of surprise at the results of the public survey